aimms/how-to/C_Mathematical_Modeling/109-convert-compound-sets.rst

 This document provides a process to replace the compound sets with a set mapping.

-* Section-Identify-Compound-Set_
+* :ref:`Section-Identify-Compound-Set`

-* Section-Conversion-Procedure_
+* :ref:`Section-Conversion-Procedure`

-* Section-Terminology_
+* :ref:`Section-Terminology`

-For an overview of the rationale and timeline for deprecating compound sets, read **AIMMS Knowledge:** :ref:`compound-sets-overview`
+For an overview of the rationale and timeline for deprecating compound sets, read **AIMMS Knowledge:** :ref:`109-compound-sets-overview`

-.. note:: This document and corresponding :download:`AIMMS project download <../Resources/Other/CompoundSets/Downloads/DeprecateCompoundSets.zip>` with example case and utility library (prefix dcsu) is actively updated.
-Your feedback is appreciated as it may help others facing the same problem.
+.. note:: This document is actively updated during the staged deprecation.
+Your feedback is welcome and appreciated.

 ..
 OVERVIEW WOULD GO HERE